qiyaoliang/Quantum-Deep-Learning/README.md

 In the realm of classification tasks, there are many obvious places where this project could be used.
 Beyond classification, hybrid quantum-classical neural net architectures could be deployed in many data-intensive applications, such as in virtual reality, 3D game design, autonomous vehicle, 3D modeling/reconstuction, etc.

 ## Further Development:
+Below are some of the short-term improvements we can make on the project to extend this towards real-world application:
+1. Try out different classification problems:
+    * MNIST Fashion, Cats and dogs, etc.
+2. Try out different circuits:
+    * Investigate the differences between multiple parameters per single qubit versus multiple qubits each with a single parameter
+    * Try out more complex circuits, composite circuits, entanglement-generating circuits, n-controlled unitary, etc. (in progress)
+    * Explore suitable circuits for specific problems
+3. Implement CUDA for GPU acceleration of training
+4. Implement on NISQ devices (IBM quantum hardware) - already begun:
+    * Try training our neural nets on the actual IBM machine (have attempted)
+    * Compare results from an actual hardware with that from the simulator
+    * Implement QECCs (Quantum Error Correction)

-We hope that we can continue to train and improve our model with more data and that our project would eventually be of use for deployment in real-world applications.
+Beyong classification tasks, we hope that we can continue to train and improve our model with more data and that our project would eventually be of use for deployment in real-world applications, and personally become involved in this field of research with IBM!

 *** Note: this is a project for submission in the IBM Qiskit Community SummerJam Quantum Hackathon (North Carolina) ***